delphiine/Databases/social_network/account_repository_design_recipe.md

 # Add more examples for each method

 # 3
-# Adds new record in to the 'accounts' table
+# Adds new record to the 'accounts' table
 repo = AccountRepository.new

 new_account = Account.new